Georg Philipp Harsdörffer

 Georg Philipp Harsdörffer (1 November 1607 – 17 September 1658) was a Jurist, Baroque-period German poet and translator.

+Life and career

-Born in Nuremberg, he studied law at Altdorf and Strassburg.
-He studied at the University of Strassburg under professor Matthias Bernegger.
-He subsequently traveled through the Netherlands, England, France and Italy.
+Georg Philipp Harsdörffer was born in Nuremberg on 1 November 1607 into a patrician family.
+He studied law at Altdorf and Strassburg.
+He received a broad classical education in the home of his family before pursuing studies at the University of Strassburg where he studied under professor Matthias Bernegger.
+After completing his studies, he traveled through the Netherlands, England, France and Italy.
 While he was in Italy, he came into contact with members of learned academies.
 He shared his desire for reform in literary and linguistic for the improvement of moral and culture of the society.